f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab3.rst

 -  Click the **Save** button

--  You will be returned to the **Services Chain List** where you will add one more Service Chain (see next page).
+-  You will be returned to the **Service Chain List** where you will add one more Service Chain (see next page).